craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 ### Boil Pox
 Boil Pox is commonly spread by rodents, infected meats, and other people afflicted by Boil Pox.
 After failing a DC 16 Con Save upon exposure, initial symptoms occur within 2-5 days.

-A creature experiencing the initial symptoms of Boil Pox will develop a mild fever and small sores over their body.
+A creature experiencing the initial symptoms of Boil Pox will develop a mild fever, sore eyes, and small sores over their body.
 When a creature experiencing initial symptoms takes a Long Rest, they make a DC 16 Con Save.
 If they fail, their symptoms progress to Stage One.
+Otherwise, if the result is 20 or higher, they are cured of this disease.

 #### Stage One
-At Stage One, the diseased creature's fever rises, their skin takes on a reddish-orange hue relative to their natural tone, and their sores develop into abscesses
+At Stage One, the diseased creature's fever rises, their skin takes on a reddish-orange hue relative to their natural tone, and their sores develop into painful abscesses.
+The diseased creature has Disadvantage on Strength and Constitution Checks and Saves, and is Vulnerable to bludgeoning, slashing, and piercing damage.
+When they take a Long Rest, they make a DC 16 Con Save.
+If they fail, their symptoms progress to Stage Two.
+Otherwise, if the result is 20 or higher, they are cured of this disease.

+#### Stage Two
+At Stage Two, the diseased creature's fever rises even further, and their abscesses become larger and more painful.
+The diseased creature can no longer regain Hit Points,

 ## Preternatural Diseases
 ### Curse of the Black Blood